teledec/teledetection/doc/authentication.md

 Typically on linux the generated API key will be stored in `/home/username/.config/teledetection/.apikey`.
-Optionally you can override the parent directory setting `TLD_SETTING_DIR`.
+Optionally you can override the parent directory setting `TLD_CONFIG_DIR`.

 Just follow the instructions to log in a single time, then the API key can be used forever on your local computer.